JKozerawski/jkozerawski.github.io/_teaching/2020-spring-cs106a.md

 location: "Stanford, United States"
 ---

-Link to the website: https://compedu.stanford.edu/codeinplace/
+Link to the website in [here](https://compedu.stanford.edu/codeinplace/)